 Here come metal-oxide nanotubes

-of behavior in oxide nanotubes that we cannot explore with carbon-based materials."
-The researchers hope to develop guidelines for controlling diameters with subnanometer precision and nanotube lengths with precision of a few nanometers.
-So far, they have had encouraging results with a method of making
+of behavior in oxide nanotubes that we cannot explore with carbon-based materials. " The researchers hope to develop guidelines for controlling diameters with subnanometer precision and nanotube lengths with precision of a few nanometers.
+So far, they have had encouraging results with a method

 Application of carbon nanotubes as electromechanical sensors